 - Examples of Spiderweb variations, including the lids and knops

-- More examples of the rare Cato design
+- Many more examples of the rare Cato design

-- More on Aqualux, including a previously unknown hors d'oeuvres set
+- Complete list and photographjs of all Aqualux, including a previously unknown hors d'oeuvres set

 - Photographs of the entire Balloons pictorial series

-- More variations of the Cut Pearl design
+- all known variations of the Cut Pearl design

 - The remaining Shakespeare designs by Kenneth Townsend.
-Also see the official Kenneth Townsend web site (right: the Cheshire Cat, photo © Pip Harris)
+Also see the official Kenneth Townsend web site (right: the Cheshire Cat)

 - Many more unusual Novelty and Commemorative trays